AISPM for Regulated Industries: How to Map AI-SPM Controls to Real Compliance

 FAQs

-Do regulated industries need AI Security Posture Management even for pilots
+Do regulated industries need AI Security Posture Management even for pilots?

 Yes, because pilots often touch real data and create integrations that become production patterns.

-Which frameworks should we reference for AISPM governance
+Which frameworks should we reference for AISPM governance?

 NIST AI RMF and ISO/IEC 42001 are strong anchors, and EU AI Act risk management requirements apply for certain systems and markets.